psychemedia/island-storynotes/tyrie/john_graham_memoir.md

 Genuine Account of the Proceedings upon the Trial.

-THE Inditment set forth that JOHN GRAHAM and JANE his Wife stood charged with having on the 8th day of June last, at the Parish of st. Margaret's, Westminster, having in their possession a certain Bank Note, No. K. 87. signed John Benet, entered W. Rawlins, for the. sum of 15*l.* did feloniously alter the same, by obliterating and defacing the letters e, e, n, and falsely forging and counterfeiting the letter y in two places in the said Bank Note, whereby the 1aid Bank Note did become, Import, and fignify 501. with intent to defraud the Governor and Company of the Bank of England. : second Count charging it with intent to defraud Vary
+THE Indictment set forth that JOHN GRAHAM and JANE his Wife stood charged with having on the 8th day of June last, at the Parish of st. Margaret's, Westminster, having in their possession a certain Bank Note, No. K. 87. signed John Benet, entered W. Rawlins, for the. sum of 15*l.* did feloniously alter the same, by obliterating and defacing the letters e, e, n, and falsely forging and counterfeiting the letter y in two places in the said Bank Note, whereby the 1aid Bank Note did become, Import, and signify 50l. with intent to defraud the Governor and Company of the Bank of England. : second Count charging it with intent to defraud Vary

 Boucher and: Christopher Alderson.
 Third Count for feloniously uttering and publishing the said note, knowing it to be ge and altered with intent to defraud.